• Skip to main content

 You can omit it (or use condensed milk), but I'm telling you: this milk chocolate buns recipe won't be the same without it.

-If I found this ingredient here in Italy (where sometimes I can't find everything I need), you in the US can find it too.
+If I found this ingredient here in Italy (where sometimes I can't find what I need for my recipes), you in the US/UK can find it too.

-Powdered milk - not the one for babies, this is the one used in baked goods - can be found in the baking section at the supermarket.
+Powdered milk - not the one for babies, but the one used in baked goods - can be found in the baking section at the supermarket.

-I bought mine, then stored in a jar, and it lasted for months.
+I bought mine, then stored in a jar: it lasted for months.

 Hope you'll love this milk buns recipe as much as I did!